Find a good chiropractor requires a little diligence; it is important to do some homework ahead of time.

 A good chiropractor is not going to recommend maintenance care if you get a stiff neck once in five years, unless you've had a whiplash perhaps.

-Do you want to sit under those trees you once planted, and watch your grandchildren grow up?
-I do, so I'm into healthy choice foods; you should be too.
+Do you want to sit under those trees you once planted and watch your grandchildren grow up?
+I do, so I'm into choice foods; you should be too if it is your desire to live long in the land without medication and pain.

-What we eat and drink, and what we don't eat but should, has just as profound an affect, perhaps an even greater influence on your health than spinal subluxations.
+What we eat and drink, and what we don't but should, has just as profound an affect, perhaps an even greater influence on your well-being as spinal subluxations.

 Looking for ideas?
 HEALTHY SLOW FOOD, MADE FAST is our motto.